Kansas State University Department of

 - GEAPS 524: Grain Drying

 - GEAPS 525: Management of Insect Pests in Stored Grain

 - GEAPS 552: Materials Handling III

-To obtain a Master’s Level Credential, students must complete the requirements of the Grain Operations Credential plus three specialty tracks.
-(18 courses total)
+To obtain a Master’s Level Credential, students must complete the requirements of the Grain Operations Credential plus three specialist tracks.
+(18 courses total).